rl27/Vozi/README.md

 # Vozi
-A tool to extract syllables from an audio segment.
+A tool for extracting syllables and beats from audio files, and for remixing vocals with beats.

 To segment vocals:
 ```